simula/MediaEval-Medico-2025/README.md

 ---
 ## 🏆 **Submission System**

->  🚧  Work in Progress — We are currently preparing the submission system to ensure it is fully functional when submissions begin.
-Please do not hesitate to contact us if you encounter any issues.
+>  🚧 Please do not hesitate to contact us if you encounter any issues.

 📌 [View Registered Submissions](https://simulamet-medico-2025.hf.space)